 Bugs: Delve into the fascinating world of insects.
 We conduct a hands-on presentation with live insects as we discuss “What makes a bug a bug.”
 Through question and answer sessions, we engage the students in interactive learning about habitats, camouflage and predatory/prey relationships as we learn how to live with these six-legged creatures and their eight-legged arachnid predators.

-Geology of Maryland: What is a rock?
+Magnificent Minerals of Maryland: What is a rock?
 What is a mineral?
 Learn about the three types of rocks and how they are formed.
-We bring a variety of samples to your classroom to further illustrate the many properties of rocks and minerals of Maryland and surrounding states.
-We also discuss how these minerals are utilized in the products we see around our homes, (i.e. Lightbulbs, pencils, cement, etc.)
+We bring 150+ lbs of different samples to your classroom to further illustrate the many properties of rocks and minerals of Maryland and surrounding states.
+We also discuss how these minerals are utilized in the products we see around our homes, (i.e. Light bulbs, paint, pencils, cement, etc.) Classroom workshops are designed for K through 12th grade with a maximum of 35 students per session

-Reptiles and Amphibians: What is that scaly creature over there?
-Join us as we do a hands-on, interactive presentation with 12-15 different exotic species of reptiles.
-We bring everything from baby turtles to giant tortoises (exceeding 35 lbs), monitor lizards (over 4’ long), to large pythons (over 9’ in length).
+Reptile Wonders: What is that scaly creature over there?
+Join us as we do a hands-on, interactive presentation with 10-13 different exotic species of reptiles.
+We bring everything from baby turtles to giant tortoises (exceeding 65 lbs), monitor lizards (over 5’ long), to large pythons (over 12’ in length).
 We discuss where these animals can be found, what they eat, and what eats them.
+Throughout the program we also discuss the animal's adaptations and defenses specific to each reptile.
+This programs lasts 45 minutes - 1hour and is catered to grades Pre-K through college.

 Seasons: Why is it getting cooler?
 Why is it getting warmer?
 We will learn about the changing of the seasons and how they effect the flora and fauna of Maryland.
 Together we will explore some of the preparations the animals and plants make to ensure they will thrive during these climatic changes.